 The Immune system consists of two aspects, the non-specific, which includes barriers to keep out pathogens, such as the skin and mucus membranes (Imbalances found in the skin).
 These prevent pathogens from entering the body.
-These barriers also contain enzymes, for example lysosome, which potentially kills invading microbes.
+These barriers also contain enzymes.
+For example lysosome, which potentially kills invading microbes.
 Coughing and the sneezing reflex can also help to expel unwanted pathogens.
 Some pathogens are swallowed and the gastric acid of the stomach helps to destroy any harmful microbes.
-Symbiotic bacteria contribute by creating an acidic environment and thereby also acting as a deterrent, and supporting the development of specialised cells used by the immune system.
+Symbiotic bacteria contribute by creating an acidic environment and thereby also acting as a deterrent, and also supporting the development of specialised cells used by the immune system.

 If a pathogen has been able to breach these barriers then the body will react by producing an inflammatory response.
 This is not only activated by the invasion of an unwanted pathogen but other factors can also initiate such a response.
 For example, tissue damage as a result of an injury, or excess heat or cold.
 Internal trauma will also produce an inflammatory response, for example, damage to an artery wall.

 The Innate Immune system is triggered when a pathogen enters the body.
 It will initiate the inflammatory response and the activation of the complement system.
 The compliment system promotes inflammation and the elimination of invading pathogens.
 Once triggered it sets off a chain reaction culminating in the death or opsonising of the microbe.
 The presence of this activity will attract macrophages and neutrophils into the area of infection.
 The compliment system plays a critical role in inflammation and defence against some pathogens.
 However there may be an hereditary defect in the complement system leading to deficiencies in an individual's compliment components which can result in a variety of diseases.